lancekrogers/clipsync/scripts/README.md

 # ClipSync Sandboxing Scripts

+⚠️ **EXPERIMENTAL - UNDER ACTIVE DEVELOPMENT** ⚠️

 These scripts provide various sandboxing options for safe development and testing of ClipSync.
+They are experimental and should be tested carefully in your environment before relying on them for security.

 ## Setup